rustaceanrob/lafitness/README.md

 A short look at the LA fitness app along with their 2 star review on the Apple app store inspired me to remake the design.
 Built with React Native, Tailwind (Nativewind), & TypeScript.

+🚨 Update: I think they took my suggestions I sent in my email.
+Their app looks a lot better and uses some of my formating suggestions.

 ## Screens

 The new design consists of 4 sections that encapsulate the main functionality of their app.
 When the app is opened, the QR for the membership can be scanned immediately: something the current app suffers immensely with is loading the QR.
 Guests is the only other feature I have used, so that is immediately visible as well.
 The locations page is something I would like to see in production too.